An Appalachian Trail Tale

 Perhaps it was because he felt at fault for sharing the latest, or maybe it was because he’s a giver, but Jason offered us a ride to Buena Vista, ten miles away.
 We sucked in our bellies and compressed into the mild-mannered guy’s older-model Corolla.
 We hoped to find out more at the town library, but we’d neglected to remember it was Sunday.
 The library was locked like a prison.
 In these parts, the Bible--the groomer’s handbook--is the only reading you’re to do on Sunday.
 (My version of hell’s bookstore would be a shop selling only the Bible.)

-We made some phone calls (no one knew anything; no news yet) then swung through the local grocers.
+We made phone calls (no one knew a thing; no news yet) then swung through the local grocers.
 Then onto Subway, where I bought Jason lunch.
-His meal ended up a fraction of the cost of what each of ours had.
+His meal ran a fraction of what each of ours did.
 I’m not normally a soft drink drinker, but soda’s become my energy provider; I downloaded a toilet bowl’s worth of Coca Cola.
-One of those traditional toilet bowls, not those new-fangled low-capacity types that always leave poo-smears everywhere.
+A traditional toilet bowl, not those new-fangled low-capacity types that leave poo-smears everywhere.

 Mountain Goat ended up sucking down an aquarium’s worth, and after all the fueling we returned to the hills, attempting to vaporize some of it.
 You know, switch it for sweat.
 It did not work.